mosa/MOSA-Project/Source/Docs/compiler-transformations.rst

 Compiler Transformations
 ########################

 The MOSA compiler utilitizes a datebase of transformations to represent specific types of optimizations.
-These transformation are described in json formatted, text files to make it easy to add new optimizations to the compiler.
+These transformation are described in json formatted text files to make it easy to add new optimizations to the compiler.

 A special parser program, called ``Mosa.Utility.SourceCodeGenerator``, reads the text files and translates them into C# source code files, which are then included and compiled into the MOSA compiler.